bigladder/erin/docs/user-guide/user-guide.md

 For example, above-ground power lines may have a fragility to wind speed.
 If a scenario specifies a wind speed of 150 mph, the above-ground power line component will use its fragility curve to look up its chance of failure.
-For fragility, a component is evaluated for failure at scenario start and either passes (staying up during the scenario) or fails (going down for the entire scenario).
+For fragility, a component is evaluated for failure at scenario start and either passes (staying up during the scenario) or fails (going down until repaired).
+Repairs for fragility failures are specified by declariing explicit "fragility modes" which associate a fragility curve with a repair distribution.

 # Input File Format {#sec:input-file-format}